On the spectral structure of Jordan-Kronecker products of symmetric and skew-symmetric matrices

 define ${\kw}_0:=\ovec{W_0}$.
 Then

 If we show that for every symmetric vector $\ku$,

-then that will imply the minimum eigenvalue of $C_0:= (A_0\otimes B_0 + B_0\otimes A_0)$ corresponds to a skew-symmetric vector.
+then that will imply the minimum eigenvalue of $A_0\otimes B_0 + B_0\otimes A_0$ corresponds to a skew-symmetric vector.
 Note that we can get a lower dimensional quadratic representation of $\Delta_{\ku}$ by gathering the terms for each distinct entry $u_{ij}$.

-Since the last row and column are all zeros except $\Delta_{\ku}(10,10)>0$, it suffices to show that the leading $9$-by-$9$ matrix, which we denote by $T$, is positive definite.
+Since the last row and column of the above matrix are all zeros except its diagonal element which is positive, it suffices to show that the leading $9$-by-$9$ matrix, which we denote by $T$, is positive definite.
 Furthermore, $5$-by-$5$ leading principal matrix of $T$ given below

 is positive definite, since it is a symmetric strictly diagonally-dominant matrix.
 In order to show that $T$ is positive definite, we use Schur Complement Lemma (see, for instance, \cite{book:Tuncel}).
 Let $Z:=T(6:9,6:9)$ and $Y:=T(1:5,6:9)$ (in \textsf{MATLAB} notation).
-We compute $ U:=Z-Y^\top X^{-1} Y$ and show $M\succ 0$.
+We compute $ U:=Z-Y^\top X^{-1} Y$ and show $U\succ 0$.

-$U(1:3, 1:3)$ is positive definite, since it is a symmetric strictly diagonally-dominant matrix.
-Then we reapply Schur Complement Lemma to see if $U\succ 0$.
-We compute $\bar{U} = $.\\
+$U$ is positive definite, since each of its diagonal elements is positive, it is symmetric and strictly diagonally-dominant.

-Even though the numbers are large in the resulting $3$-by-$3$ matrix, it is not hard to observe that the determinant of the leading $2$-by-$2$ matrix positive (e.g., $(251\cdot 16 - 45\cdot 45)10^{12} = 1991 *10^{12}>0$ is a lower bound for its determinant).
-We only need to show the determinant of $\bar{U}$ is positive.
-We show this by computing a lower bound to the determinant of $\bar{U}$.
-Since

 This concludes the proof. \end{proof} \begin{example} For the following pair of $4$-by-$4$ nonnegative symmetric matrices and $6$-by-$6$ skew-symmetric matrices, the weak interlacing property fails:

 For each pair above, the eigenvector corresponding to the smallest eigenvalue of the Jordan-Kronecker product (with multiplicity one) is a skew-symmetric vector. \end{example}